The Captain's Way: Story of "C" Leaders.

 Unlock Dead-Ends with Rigor, and Empower.

 In an era where there is just too much information flying around, you have the natural talent to identify and collect the right data points, connect the dots, pinpoint underlying insights, and find the most effective solutions (short, and long-term).
-You love details: you will read attachment in emails, digest charts, read emails, and be very comprehensive in offering solutions.
-You will not provide answers that are not backed-up with data.
-With all the above comes naturally, do help your team members to build data-driven culture in your organisation.
-I once partnered a "C" Leader in a restructuring effort, and I was amazed with how she redesigned the job of every role in his organisation in meticulous details -- job description, by job description.
+You love details: you will read attachments in emails, digest charts, read emails, and be very comprehensive in offering solutions.
+You will not provide answers that are not backed up with data.
+With all the above comes naturally, do help your team members to build a data-driven culture in your organization.
+I once partnered with a "C" Leader in a restructuring effort, and I was amazed at how she redesigned the job of every role in his organization in meticulous detail -- job description, by job description.
 By the time the new structure was announced, she herself met everyone impacted and briefed their role one-by-one: before, after, and what's changed.
 While other teams struggled with their ways of working post the change, her team was not, as there is a sharp clarity in the first place about how the team works in the 'new world'.

-Watchout points: Rigor doesn't mean overanalyze (that usually leads to inertia of unable to choose the way forward, as there was just too-much data that tells you different things).
-Balance rigor with decisiveness, and tone down your need for perfection with urgency of result.
+Watchout points: Rigor doesn't mean overanalyzing (that usually leads to the inertia of being unable to choose the way forward, as there was just too much data that tells you different things).
+Balance rigor with decisiveness, and tone down your need for perfection with the urgency of the result.
 As "C" leaders want everything to be perfect, micromanaging is also a potential blind spot for them.
 With a good intent to help, "C" leaders didn't realize that they were tempted to go into too much detail and ended up dictating everything that their team members ended up doing.
 Micromanage will only make your team members discouraged: they will doubt their capability, and start asking a very tricky question: "Does my leader trust me?".
 When trusts start being questioned, "C" leader has gone too far, and must step back and restore those trusts as fast as possible.
 I was once observing a "C" Leader who was the no.1 person in a company.
-As the CEO, he has all the good intent to build a data-driven culture, and digitize key processes as wide as possible to simplify the life of everyone and change the culture from a conventional company to more digitalized enterprise.
-The company has grown fast in the last few decades, and grown into a huge corporation with all the complexities as the result.
+As the CEO, he has all the good intentions to build a data-driven culture, and digitize key processes as wide as possible to simplify the life of everyone and change the culture from a conventional company to a more digitalized enterprise.
+The company has grown fast in the last few decades and grown into a huge corporation with all the complexities as the result.
 Before he was CEO, he was famous for his sharp analysis on issues, and pioneering few but very impactful solutions.
 Naturally, when he became CEO, he started to pinpoint areas for improvement and wanted to change the conventional ways of doing things, into more technology-enabled and data-driven.
 Unfortunately, he was not patient enough to bring senior leaders and middle management into the vision.
-Unable to see the result of changes he had introduced, he started to talks directly with people on the ground, and caught middle-management surprised by feedbacks from the field that the frontliners has received a direct orders from the top, which might not be aligned with the middle-management's initial plan/direction.
-It created confusion in the team, and a feeling of 'not being trusted' at the middle-management level.
+Unable to see the result of changes he had introduced, he started to talk directly with people on the ground and caught middle-management surprised by feedback from the field that the frontliners has received direct orders from the top, which might not be aligned with the middle management's initial plan/direction.
+It created confusion in the team and a feeling of 'not being trusted' at the middle-management level.
 When such restlessness happened, senior leaders also started to feel uneasy being in the middle of the situation.
-In this case, clearly, there is no intent from the CEO to create all these climates; however the impact of going into the micromanagement mode out of passion to start seeing results was behind the distrust, especially in a culture with a high-trust in Southeast Asia.
+In this case, clearly, there is no intent from the CEO to create all these climates; however, the impact of going into the micromanagement mode out of a passion to start seeing results was behind the distrust, especially in a culture with high trust in Southeast Asia.
 Things would have been different if there's an investment of time in empowering the structure (senior leaders and middle management) to own the vision and making them onboards.
-And instead of auditing them through micro-management, he should have built a culture where those who operationalise the vision to happen, getting recognized and let the role-modelling starts.
+And instead of auditing them through micro-management, he should have built a culture where those who operationalize the vision to happen, getting recognized and let the role-modeling starts.

 Let me end this chapter with a quote from Stephen Covey: "With People, fast is slow, slow is fast" -- Covey's direction in managing change always starts with People: invests time to intensively talk to them, get them onboard, inspire them, and build ownership in them.
 Those early investments take time only in the beginning, and you'll see how empowered people would make your vision come true exponentially in the later stage.
 I don't run marathons, but from what I hear, that is the same with running marathons: you train your body to get into a certain pace first before you go for the long-miles run.
 This 'pace training' took time, but once you get it right, you can then finish a marathon with ease.
 Getting people onboard first is like your 'pace training' time investment.

-Those are three key points I want to remind you of, if you happened to be the "C" Leaders, or the Captains of Leaders.
-Do continue to be the lighthouse of the team and get your boots on the ground to teach your team, stay firm in making Principles as the basis of your decision to do things right, and use rigor to unlock dead-ends but encourage the team to make their own decision based on your advice.
+Those are three key points I want to remind you of, if you happened to be the "C" Leaders or the "Captains" type of Leaders.
+Do continue to be the lighthouse of the team and get your boots on the ground to teach, coach, and mentor your team.
+Stay firm in making Principles as the basis of your decision to do things right, and use rigor to unlock dead-ends but encourage the team to make their own decision based on your advice.

 Live by Principle and prosper, Captain!